Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 One must stop listening to hostile speeches loaded with disgust and bigotry—hardened hearts lacking empathy and feelings of pain and consciousness for fellow people.
 Heartless people, indeed, are shut off from the mercy of Allah (SWT); their ears hear not, and their eyes see not the truth.

-And We have certainly created for Hell many of the jinn and humanity.
+And We have certainly created many of the jinn and humanity for Hell.
 They have

 hearts with which they do not understand, eyes with which they do not see,